MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, a catch-up scan will occur after the specified number consecutive missed scheduled scans.

-- If you disable or do not configure this setting, a catch-up scan will occur after the 2 consecutive missed scheduled scans.
+- If you disable or don't configure this setting, a catch-up scan will occur after the 2 consecutive missed scheduled scans.
 <!-- Scan_MissedScheduledScanCountBeforeCatchup-Description-End -->

 <!-- Scan_MissedScheduledScanCountBeforeCatchup-Editable-Begin -->